nate-j5/ncaa-openai/README.md

 ## Functionality

 ### 1. **Landing Page**
-Select a school and sport you're interested in learning more about and click Evaluate Program.
+Select an athletic program you're interested in learning more about then click "evaluate program".

 <img src="public/assets/ss1.png" alt="screenshot 1" width="1000" style="margin: 10px 0;" />

 ### 2. **View Data**
-The application then use the Chat Completions API to send a request and recieve a summarizes the program.
+The system will generate a response about the program based on an athlete's review, using the Chat Completions API.

 <img src="public/assets/ss2.png" alt="screenshot 1" width="1000" style="margin: 10px 0;" />

 ## Housekeeping

-Note, I am using `gpt-3.5-turbo` here for eas of use purporses.
+Note, the data in this demo is not vetted for accuracy.